Tlee987/hello-world/README.md

 //hello-world//
 //Project 1//
-public class ComputeMoneyChange
-  public static void main(String[] args)  {
+//public class [in ComputeMoneyChange.java]// public static void main(String[] args)  {
     Scanner input = new Scanner(System.in) ;
-*Enter in Amount of Money - Can be any amount with Dollars and cents
+//Enter in Amount of Money - Can be any amount with Dollars and cents//
     System.out.print("Enter a money Amount") ;
     double amount = input.nextDouble() ;
 //The following are dollars, Quarters, Dimes, Nickels and Pennies to provide for an answer for the change//